Courses

 All courses are approved for Category 1 CME Credits

-• Class Duration: 4 Hours
+Class Duration: 4 Hours

-Can increase up to 7 CME-approved hours with additional procedures.
+Can increase up to 7 CME-approved hours with additional procedures.Surgical Airway Lab

 The Surgical Airway Lab provides a realistic and practical approach to a procedure that is generally reserved for the most desperate of difficult airways.
-Each student gets her own pig trachea and skin, and the procedures are taught with clear and fundamental anatomical principles, so the surgical airway becomes “demystified” and simplified into a straightforward procedure that is relatively easy to perform.
+Each student gets her own pig trachea and skin, and the procedures are taught with clear and fundamental anatomical principles, so the surgical airway becomes “demystified” into a straightforward procedure that is relatively easy to perform.
 Our technique has had proven success over the years in actual application.

-SAL Course Outline (1 hour):
+Course Outline (1 hour):

 Overview and anatomy

-The cadaver lab immediately follows the SAL
+Individual hands-on practice with coachingThe cadaver lab immediately follows the surgical airway lab

-CADAVER LAB (CL)
+CADAVER LAB

-Working with fresh sheep cadavers, CL is the ultimate hands-on practical experience for learning and practicing trauma and airway procedures.
-Students have ample opportunity to practice intubating a difficult, traumatic airway, and fresh cadavers provide an excellent model to master your intubation technique.
+Working with fresh sheep cadavers, this is the ultimate hands-on practical experience for learning and practicing trauma and airway procedures.
+Students have ample opportunity to practice intubating a difficult, traumatic airway, and fresh cadavers provide an excellent model to master the intubation technique.
 We create real-world hang-ups and difficult situations, so after the course you will be prepared for even the most difficult airways.
-We then teach and practice essential procedures in trauma management including the surgical airway and chest procedures such as needle, simple, and tube thoracostomy.

 We end with the “Trauma Team Challenge,” which is a team approach to executing multiple trauma procedures in a time-sensitive event that puts it all together.